-There is no more destructive force in the world more damaging to your agile software development implementation than leadership and executive teams that do not understand the ROI of agile SDLC frameworks.
-Worse yet are implementation managers, scrum masters, and agile coach’s that act like managers.
+There is no more destructive force in the world more damaging to your Agile software development implementation than leadership and executive teams that do not understand the ROI of Agile way of working frameworks.
+Worse yet are implementation managers, scrum masters, and Agile coaches that act like managers.
 Agile philosophy is that of a servant leader and the self-organized team.
 It is critical to understand that project managers do not have a role on the scrum, kanban, or scrumban teams.
 Separating this operationally is critical to organizational transformation success.

-Managers involved in agile SDLC implementation and operations need to hang up their authoritarian ways and fit in with agile philosophy.
-Enablement and coaching are two key focus areas for newly minted former managers, agile coaches and scrum masters.
+Managers involved in Agile way of working implementation and operations need to hang up their authoritarian (command and control) ways and fit in with Agile and servant leader philosophy (decentralized decision making).
+Enablement and coaching are two key focus areas for newly minted former managers, Agile coaches and scrum masters.

-Whomever wears the mantle of agile evangelist and/or coach, or even scrum master in your organization must work to communicate and sell the idea and philosophy that agile Scrum/Kanban/Scrumban can and will produce positive results in their teams.
+Whomever wears the mantle of Agile evangelist and/or coach, or even scrum master in your organization must work to communicate and sell the idea and philosophy that Agile/Scrum/Kanban/Lean can and will produce positive results in their teams.

 Ideas on how to proceed:

-- Try to get executives to attend tailored leadership focused agile training for the SAFe, Scrum and/or Kanban.
+- Try to get executives to attend tailored leadership focused Agile training for the SAFe, Scrum, Lean and/or Kanban.

 - All scrum and/or kanban team members should attend instructor led in-depth training (for scrum and/or kanban for at least 24 hours including hands-on workshops.